wbraswell/rperl/README.md

 RPerl
 =====

 RPerl is an optimizing compiler for the Perl 5 programming language.
 RPerl stands for Restricted Perl, in that we restrict our use of Perl to those parts which can be made to run fast.
-RPerl also stands for Revolutionary Perl, in that we hope RPerl's speed will revolutionize the software development industry.
+RPerl also stands for Revolutionary Perl, in that we hope RPerl's speed will help revolutionize the software development industry.
 RPerl might even stand for Roadrunner Perl, in that it RUNS REALLY FAST.

 The input to the RPerl compiler is low-magic Perl 5 source code.
 RPerl converts the low-magic Perl 5 source code into C++ source code using Perl and/or C++ data structures.
 Inline::CPP converts the C++ source code into XS source code.
 Perl's XS tools and a standard C++ compiler convert the XS source code into machine-readable binary code, which can be directly linked back into normal high-magic Perl 5 source code.